 Coordinate Mapping:

-- The tool maps Cartesian coordinates from the output plane to spherical coordinates based on specified yaw and pitch angles.
+- The tool maps Cartesian coordinates from the output plane to spherical coordinates based on specified yaw and multiple pitch angles.

 - Rotation matrices are applied to accurately adjust the view direction.